 Back when we reviewed the iPhone 8, we determined 64GB of storage isn’t enough space for many people.
 If you plan to shoot 4K video, download a bunch of movies for travel, or play lots of games, you’ll probably need additional space.

-Its been over a year since we bought a 256GB iPhone X and we’ve managed to take up more than 120GB of internal storage.
-That’s well beyond the the 64GB threshold, but less than half of 256GB.
+It has been over three years since we bought a 256GB iPhone X and we’ve managed to take up more than 150GB of internal storage.
+That’s well beyond the the 64GB threshold and over half of 256GB.

 We aren’t storing any huge movie files or 4K videos on the phone.
 Instead, storage is mostly taken up by important apps, 1080p videos, photos, and music.